Experienced Bowling Green, KY Personal Injury Lawyers

 – DeAundre Bumpass, 2021

 The Statute of Limitations for Personal Injury Cases in Bowling Green, KY

 Kentucky law limits the time that you can seek a remedy after sustaining a serious injury in a motor vehicle accident or slip and fall at a local store.
 Any personal injury claim needs to be filed within one year to obtain a remedy from a negligent driver or store owner.

 This one-year deadline is called a statute of limitations.
 Even filing a case one day late could mean that a judge dismisses the case.
 This could leave a person injured with no remedy.

 Dates and the Day of the Week Become Very Important

 A Kentucky case is illustrative of how the statute of limitations works.
-A woman injured in a car accident had until Saturday, October 18, 2003 to file a personal injury lawsuit.
-Because the statute of limitations expired on a Saturday, the woman had until the Monday to file her claim with the court.
+A woman injured in a car accident had until Saturday, October 18, 2003, to file a personal injury lawsuit.
+Because the statute of limitations expired on a Saturday, the woman had until Monday to file her claim with the court.
 The woman brought her complaint to the circuit court on Friday, October 17, 2003.
-A clerk stamped the filing with a time date stamp indicating receipt of the complaint on October 17, 2003 at 2:35 in the afternoon.
+A clerk stamped the filing with a time date stamp indicating receipt of the complaint on October 17, 2003, at 2:35 in the afternoon.

 It may seem that this would be an easy case, but the clerk did not formally process the complaint or issue a summons until the next Tuesday.